 - Networking activities with peers and mentors during the meeting

 - Attendance at plenary sessions and a full range of special, technical, and poster sessions chosen by students

-- Opportunities for undergraduates to present their own research in general sessions with friendly review from SFS members
+- Opportunities for undergraduates to prsent their own reserach in general sessions with friendly review from SFS members

-- Post-meeting networking and linking to research and educational opportunities in aquatic science
+- Post-meeting networking and linking to research and educational opportunities in freshwater science

-The program will sponsor Instars Graduate Mentors by providing a modest stipend for the annual meeting.
-Student membership in the society is a priority for funding Instars Graduate Mentors; the potential for presentation by the graduate mentor during the conference, and the student's number of years as a member of SFS will also be considered but would not preclude funding.
-More info.
+The program will sponsor graduate mentors by providing a modest stipend for the annual meeting.
+Student membership in the Society is a priority for funding Graduate Meeting Mentors; the potential for presentation by the graduate mentor during the conference, and the student's number of years as a member of SFS will also be considered but would not preclude funding.

 2011 Program Participants

 2012 Program Participants

 2018 Program Participants

 2019 Program Participants